 TEQs are customizable and may be designed to suit a variety of learning objectives.
 They can be embedded in a lesson or put together as a standalone assessment.

 TEQs can be used to model real-world scenarios.
-Since TEQs can capture a student’s response in real time, it makes them useful in the analysis and study of learner behaviour and response.
+Since TEQs can capture a student’s response in real-time, it makes them useful in the analysis and study of learner behavior and response.